 Nancy Close’s heart and soul are in the food world, with roots that run deep.
 Her parents started and ran Caravan Serai, one of the first Afghan restaurants in the U.S. She saw from an early age how the warmth and graciousness of the Afghan culture, combined with delicious food, created a powerful experience for customers.
 After culinary school and working in the corporate food world, she took the reins of Caravan Serai from her parents and went on to win numerous awards for her food and service.

-In 1990, she started catering meals to her brother's daycare business.
+In 1990, she started catering meals for her brother's daycare business from the restaurant.
 Other schools soon expressed interest in her food, leading to the formation of CKC Good Food®.
-By 2002, Close had closed the restaurant and was expanding CKC.
-Her passion for 'good food' meant the company devoted itself to creating food that was both delicious and nutritious for kids.
+It grew quickly based on Nancy's passion for creating food that was both delicious and nutritious.
 CKC is now one of the leading school catering companies in the nation.

 Nancy was chosen a 2014 Women in Business honoree by the Minneapolis/St. Paul Business Journal.
 She also was recognized with an honorable mention in the Homegrown Hero Awards from the Homegrown Minneapolis Food Council in 2013.